gyulamad/Screen/README.md

 int rotation = 0;
 Touch touch(ts, YP, XM, rotation);
 ```
-And then you have to `begin` to prompt the user to the calibration in the setup by passing the screen size and the `Graphics` object:
+Then you have to `begin` to prompt the user to the calibration in the setup passing the screen size and the `Graphics` object:
 ```
 Touch::Calibration calibration = touch.begin(320, 240, graphics);
 // ... save the calibration

 ```
-This will returns a `Calibration` struct that you can save (for e.g into the prog-mem or an SD card) and then you can use after the next restart:
+This will return a `Calibration` struct that you can save (e.g into the prog-mem or an SD card) and then you can use after the next restart:
 ```
 // ... load the calibration and or prompt the user "if" this is the first start: touch.begin(320, 240, calibration.tsMinX, calibration.tsMinY, calibration.tsMaxX, calibration.tsMaxY, calibration.alpha, calibration.cmax, calibration.cmin);